klangner/condor/README.md

 # Condor

 Condor is Haskell Information Retrieval (IR) library which currently consists of the following modules:
-* Condor.Index - Indexing and searching text documents.
+* Index (Condor.Index) - Indexing and searching text documents.

 ## Index API